 Definition 2: A variable logic equation is in Decomposable Negation Normal Form if (1) it contains no negations and (2) the subexpressions under each conjunct refer to disjoint sets of variables.

 Just as in the boolean case, there are multiple possible variable logic DNNF expressions equivalent to the CNF and the objective is to find one that is as small as possible.
 Since Disjunctive Normal Form is also DNNF, the largest DNNF equivalent is exponentially larger than the CNF.
 Fortunately much smaller DNNF equivalents can often be found.
-The approach here mirrors the Boolean approach to finding a d-DNNF by first recursively partitioning the CNF disjuncts and then traversing the partition tree to generate the DNNF.
+The approach here mirrors the Boolean approach to finding a d-DNNF (Darwiche, 2002) by first recursively partitioning the CNF disjuncts and then traversing the partition tree to generate the DNNF.

 The whole purpose for partitioning the disjuncts is to group those that refer to the same variables together and those that refer to different variables in different partitions.
-Since each disjuncts refers multiple variables, it is often the case that the disjuncts in two sibling partitions will refer to the same variable, but minimizing the cross partition variables dramatically reduces the size of the DNNF equation.
+Since each disjunct refers to multiple variables, it is often the case that the disjuncts in two sibling partitions will refer to the same variable, but minimizing the cross partition variables dramatically reduces the size of the DNNF equation.
 This partitioning essentially converts a flat conjunct of disjuncts into an equation tree with internal AND nodes and disjuncts of literals at the leaves, where the number of propositions appearing in multiple branches below an AND node is minimized.

-Mirroring the boolean compiler, partitioning is done with by mapping the CNF equation to a hyper-graph, where nodes and hyper-arcs respectively correspond to disjuncts and variables.
+Mirroring the boolean compiler, partitioning is done by mapping the CNF equation to a hyper-graph, where nodes and hyper-arcs respectively correspond to disjuncts and variables.
 The nodes that each hyper-arc connects are determined by the disjuncts where the hyper-arc's corresponding variable appears.
-Given this hyper-graph, a recursive partitioning using a probabilistic min-cut algorithm (Wagner and Klimmek, 1996) computes a relatively good partition tree for the disjuncts.
-See Figure 4 for an extremely simple example with two disjuncts and three variables.
+Given this hyper-graph, a recursive partitioning using a probabilistic min-cut algorithm (Wagner and Klimmek 1996) computes a relatively good partition tree for the disjuncts, and generalizing this algorithm by weighting the hyperarchs with associated variable cardinalities does even better.
+See Figure 4 for an extremely simple example with two disjuncts and three variables whose cardinalities are 2.
 From the equation tree perspective, there is an AND node on top above disjuncts at the leaves.
-The branches of the AND node share a variable b, which is recorded in the top node's Sep set.
+The branches of the AND node share the variable b, which is recorded in the top node's Sep set.